cabrerac/cabrerac.github.io/_includes/_snippets/reinforcement-learning.md

                 <p><b>Q-Learning Limitations:</b></p>
                 <ul>
                     <li><b>Scalability:</b> Q-learning struggles with large state spaces as it requires a Q-value for every state-action pair, leading to high memory usage.</li>
-                    <li><b>Generalization:</b> Q-learning does not generalize well to unseen states since it relies on a discrete Q-table.</li>
+                    <li><b>Generalisation:</b> Q-learning does not generalise well to unseen states since it relies on a discrete Q-table.</li>
-                    <li><b>Continuous State Spaces:</b> Q-learning is not suitable for environments with continuous state spaces as it requires discretization, which can lead to loss of information.</li>
+                    <li><b>Continuous State Spaces:</b> Q-learning is not suitable for environments with continuous state spaces as it requires discretisation, which can lead to loss of information.</li>
-                    <li><b>Sample Inefficiency:</b> Q-learning can be sample inefficient, requiring many interactions with the environment to learn an optimal policy.</li>
+                    <li><b>Sample Inefficiency:</b> Q-learning can be sample-inefficient, requiring many interactions with the environment to learn an optimal policy.</li>
                 </ul>
             </div>
             <div class="column vertical-middle text-left" style="width: 50%">